mattbierner/blog.mattbierner.com/_posts/2015-06-08-moby-dick-or-whale-not-now-man-then-ship-sea-more-ahab.markdown

 I wanted to capture the color association of words, the first color that comes to your mind when you hear that word.
 That can't be determined algorithmically and it is subjective, there's no correct color association for a word.

 But let's not get ahead of ourselves here.
-No, we need to start simple.
-Less *Moby-Dick*, more *Hop on Pop*.

 ### Tokenization
 First step, getting the source text into a usable format.
 I grabbed the *Moby-Dick* `.txt` file over at [Project Gutenberg][gutenberg] and cracked it open.